Hero image

 Immerse your students in a dynamic learning experience with our Guy Fawkes and the Gunpowder Plot: Class Assembly Script Resource.
 This comprehensive package is designed to not only educate but also entertain, as your class performs an engaging assembly in front of their peers.
 Our resource includes a detailed script that brings the historical events of the Gunpowder Plot to life, inviting students to step into the shoes of iconic figures such as Guy Fawkes and King James I. The script is carefully crafted to be informative yet easy for young learners to understand and deliver.
 To support the performance, we provide a well-rounded character list and a list of recommended props.
 These additional elements help to create a more immersive environment, enhancing the educational experience for both the performers and the audience.
 But that’s not all!
 We understand that every school and every class is unique.
 That’s why we’ve included a list of Adaptions For Other Year Groups and School Types.
 This ensures the resource is flexible and can be tailored to suit your specific needs.
 Remember, if you wish to make edits to the PDF, simply upload it to Google Docs where it is fully editable.
 We invite you to explore our other resources on the TES website.
 We’re dedicated to providing quality resources that enrich learning experiences and inspire curiosity.
 Ignite the spark of knowledge in your classroom with our Guy Fawkes and the Gunpowder Plot: Class Assembly Script Resource today!

-Year 4 - Guided Reading - It was a dark and stormy night
+Year 4 - Guided Reading - The Robot and the Bluebird.

 The_Teaching_CoupleThe_Teaching_Couple

-Year 4 - Guided Reading - It was a dark and stormy night
+Year 4 - Guided Reading - The Robot and the Bluebird.

 (0)